Application Quality Deployment Guide⚓︎

 - Install with Helm:

-helm dependency update reference-repo/helm
+helm dependency update reference-repo/application-quality-reference-deployment

-helm upgrade -i application-quality reference-repo/helm \
+helm upgrade -i application-quality reference-repo/application-quality-reference-deployment \

 --namespace application-quality \